schardong/ifmorph/README.md

 * `loss_functions.py` - contains loss functions for different experimental settings
 * `model.py` - network and layer definitions
 * `point_editor.py` - user interface for editing landmarks
-* `util.py` - miscelaneous functions
+* `util.py` - miscellaneous functions

-On the repository root, we stored most of the experiment scripts needed to reproduce our work.
+On the repository root, we stored most of the scripts needed to reproduce our work for general face images.
 We list them below for completeness:
-* `align.py` - crop/resize/alignment script for the face images
-* `create-initial-states.py` - trains the networks that encode the initial states (faces) before the warping proper
-* `detect-landmarks.py` - given a list of images, detects the facial landmarks using DLib and stores them as `.DAT` files
 * `mark-warp-points.py` - marks the landmark points for warping.
 Optionally, allows their editing via a simple UI
-* `morph-train.py` - trains a network for morphing(blending) two initial states and a (neural) warping (_very volatile_)
 * `warp-inference-image.py` - runs the inference of a pretrained face warping network, outputs an image, or series of images
 * `warp-inference-vid.py` - runs the inference of a pretrained face warping network, outputs a video
 * `warp-train.py` - trains a warping network for face landmark warping between two continuous or discrete initial states

-Inside the `standalone` folder, we've stored scripts that are related, but not necessarily essential to run the experiments.
+Inside the `standalone` folder, we've stored scripts used for experiments in our paper, mainly the metrics (FID and LPIPS), alignment and, landmark detection.
 These are:
+* `align.py` - crop/resize/alignment script for the face images
+* `create-initial-states.py` - trains the networks that encode the initial states (faces) may be used for warping as well
-* `create-experiment-files.py` - given a list of pairs, image paths and landmarks, creates the corresponding experiment files
+* `create-experiment-files.py` - given a list of morphing pairs, image paths and landmarks, creates the corresponding experiment files
-* `calc-fid.sh` -
+* `calc-fid.sh` - calculates the Fréchet Inception Distance (FID) between two sets of images
+* `calc-lpips.py` - calculates the LPIPS between pairs of images
+* `detect-landmarks.py` - given a list of images, detects the facial landmarks using DLib and stores them as `.DAT` files

 ### Setup and sample run
 For this setup, we assume that the Python version is >= 3.10.0 and CUDA Toolkit is 11.6.
 We also tested with Python 3.9.0 and CUDA 11.7 everything worked as well.
 Note that **we assume that all commands are typed in the root of the repository**, unless stated otherwise. **Note that we tested these steps only on Ubuntu 22.04.**